supernova236/SantaHulk/README.md

 Make a custom dataset by using bing downloader

-Train with three different model below
+Train with three different models below

 custom model with three convolutional layers,